p/vcproj2cmake/README.txt

 ----------

-vcproj2cmake has been strongly tested with CMake 2.6.x only - while some 2.8.x testing has been done, support for this version might still be a bit weak.
+=== Environment dependencies / installation requirements  ===

+- working CMake installation
+  CMake 2.6.x to 2.8.x recommended (vcproj2cmake has been tested
+  with CMake versions in the ranges of 2.6.x to 2.8.7 only)
+- Ruby
+  Ruby 1.8.x to 1.9.x recommended (while some efforts have been done to ensure compatibility with older Ruby versions [e.g. those found on RHEL3], such support may be spotty)

 Usage (very rough summary), with Linux/Makefile generator:
 - use existing Visual Studio project source tree which contains a .vcproj file
+- install vcproj2cmake environment to this source tree
-- [OPTIONAL] choose suitable vcproj2cmake converter configuration: create a [PATH_TO_VCPROJ2CMAKE]/scripts/vcproj2cmake_settings.user.rb, or directly modify the vcproj2cmake_settings.rb there (not recommended - the non-user file will be overwritten on each repository update, thus restoring all settings to default)
+- [OPTIONAL] choose suitable vcproj2cmake converter configuration: create a [PATH_TO_INSTALLED_VCPROJ2CMAKE]/scripts/vcproj2cmake_settings.user.rb, or directly modify the vcproj2cmake_settings.rb there (not recommended - the non-user file will be overwritten on each repository update, thus restoring all settings to default)